 Many students work part-time to gain valuable work experience and supplement their income.
-They may also embark on fulltime internships during the holiday periods.
+They may also embark on full-time internships during the holiday periods.
 Some find jobs in galleries, museums, auction houses and other arts institutions to complement their studies, while others gain internships to explore sectors outside of the arts.

-The Courtauld also has various opportunities internally, such as assisting in the Prints and Drawings Study Room, event support, and providing general services in the libraries.
+The Courtauld also has various opportunities internally, such as assisting in the Prints and Drawings Study Room, event support through the Research Forum, and providing general services in the libraries.
+The Research Forum offers flexible work experience.
+These roles allow students to work across departments and gain a sense of deeper community during their studies.
 In addition, a carefully selected listing from the University of London's jobs board is posted online each week which offers a range of vacancies across various industries.
-The Careers Service provides support and guidance in finding and applying for work experience opportunities.
+Students may also benefit from opportunities listed on the Alumni-student Jobs board.
+The Careers Service provides support and guidance in finding and applying for work experience opportunities and longer term career steps.